photon-cat/photon-cat.github.io/_posts/2025-11-05-reversing-agras-t40-esc-protocol.md

 ## Step 4: The Self-Test Pattern

-Now its time to look at the first few frames the drone sends on power up
+Now it's time to look at the first few frames the drone sends on power up.

 ```
 Frame 1:  F4 01 AC 03 AC 03 AC 03 AC 03 AC 03 AC 03 AC 03